 Think About Comfort

-With your heat source taken care of, it’s time to turn our attention to creature comforts.
+With your heat source and enclosure taken care of, it’s time to turn our attention to creature comforts.
 No matter the heat source, our outdoor space needs to be a cozy space, too.
 Let's think out of the box in terms of seating.
 Besides the traditional lounge chair, how about:

 - Adding texturized outdoor rugs for added warmth.